cypress-io/cypress/docs/source/api/commands/blur.md

 When clicking on the `blur` command within the command log, the console outputs the following:

 <img width="525" alt="screen shot 2015-11-27 at 1 37 53 pm" src="https://cloud.githubusercontent.com/assets/1271364/11446923/5c44a2ca-950c-11e5-8080-0dc108bc4959.png">

-# Errors

-## cy.blur() can only be called when there is a currently focused element.

-There is currently no specific element that has focus.
-If you want to ensure focus before blurring, try using `cy.focus()` on the element before `cy.blur()`

-## cy.blur() timed out because your browser did not receive any blur events.
-This is a known bug in Chrome when it is not the currently focused window.

-If you see this error, you may want to ensure that the main browser window is currently focused.
-This means not being focused in debugger or any other window when the command is executed.

-## cy.blur() can only be called on the focused element.

-If you want to ensure focus on a specific element before blurring, try using `cy.focus()` on the element before `cy.blur()`

 # See also